vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-vds.md

 1. If your bootstrap machine runs Linux or Windows Subsystem for Linux, and it has a Linux kernel built after the May 2021 Linux security patch, for example Linux 5.11 and 5.12 with Fedora, run the following:

     `sudo sysctl net/netfilter/nf_conntrack_max=131072`

 Now all the required packages are installed and the required configurations are in place in the bootstrap virtual machines.
-Proceed to next section to deploy the TKG management cluster.
+Proceed to the next section to deploy the Tanzu Kubernetes Grid management cluster.

 ## Deploy Tanzu Kubernetes Grid (TKG) Management Cluster

-After you have performed the steps described in [deploy and configure bootstrap machine](#deploy-and-configure-bootstrap-machine), you can deploy the TKG management cluster.
+After you have performed the steps described in [deploy and configure bootstrap machine](#deploy-and-configure-bootstrap-machine), you can deploy the Tanzu Kubernetes Grid management cluster.

 The management cluster is a Kubernetes cluster that runs cluster API operations on a specific cloud provider to create and manage workload clusters on that provider.